 Samford University seeks to ensure our employees are fairly compensated.
-Learn about our early closing policies and procedures, international transactions and tax-related information as well as our payroll schedule and standard compensation levels.
+Learn about our early closing policies and procedures, international transactions and tax-related information as well as our payroll schedule.

 There are some areas whose responsibilities will not allow all staff to leave.
 Supervisors must determine and communicate what level of coverage, if any, is needed to ensure those responsibilities are met.